 - Next, repeat the twist on the other side of your head and secure the end.
 Then, criss-cross the twists across the back of your head and over the opposite shoulder.
 Take one side and continue wrapping it around your head, sticking in bobby pins discreetly every couple of inches.
 Pin the ends of the rope to your head securely and repeat these steps on the other section of your hair.

 Make sure to keep the twists snug against each other, and add as many pins as you need to keep them in place.
-Tuck the ends of the second twist under the first twist and pin in place.
+Tuck the ends of the second twist under the first twist and pin it in place.
 Feel free to garnish these beautiful braids with flowers or cute clips to create a more festive look.
 I recommend checking out this article on Floral Hair Design to get more ideas about beautiful, romantic braided styles!